jeromy-vandusen-obs/sbms-test/README.md

 * MONGODB_HOST: The hostname or IP address that will be used to connect to MongoDB to create test data.
 The default value is `localhost`.
 * MONGODB_PORT: The port that will be used to connect to MongoDB to create test data.
 The default value is `27017`.

+## To Do

+* Get Chrome working when running on Jenkins server.
+* Move Chrome drivers to a better location.
+* Configure multiple MongoDB data sources.